 LLMs

-These models are trained by processing massive amounts of text data, like books, websites, and articles, to learn patterns, context, and relationships in language.
+LLM models are trained by processing massive amounts of text data, like books, websites, and articles, to learn patterns, context, and relationships in language.
 During training, the model predicts the next word in a sentence repeatedly, adjusting its internal settings to improve accuracy over time.
-Attorneys may use LLM technology for legal drafting, legal research, and case summarization.

 What is generative AI?